-658 Impact analysis after the reform shows significant positive improvements in GCAA and GACL across 659 infrastructural and financial aspects, structural and functional change in the nature of operations.
-Compared to 660 pre-decoupling, both entities have witnessed enhanced delivery of air transport services, increased performance, focused orientation and increased growth in public private partnership.
-All former commercial activities of 661 GCAA after decoupling have been ceded to GACL.
-Functionally the decoupling has intensified the mandatory 662 regulatory role of GCAA in line with the Section 3 of the enabling statute.
-That means, to provide safe and 663 secure air transport services through Since the decoupling, structural change in GACL have pertained to new 664 human resource functions and permeated individual departments.
-Administrative processes and efficiency has 665 significantly improved with the integration of ICT in every facet of operations.
-Cost containment strategies 666 have narrowed down to more critical issues whilst quality assurance has been implemented and strengthened to 667 oversee security and services in air traffic regulations.
-Key performance indicators and quick span of control have 668 categorized issues and expectations of higher compensation whilst the merger of different two-core organizational 669 departments.
-In a nutshell, change has been trans-cended to all departments allowing for decentralizing of some 670 functions.
+Since the decoupling, structural change in GACL have pertained to new human resource functions and permeated individual departments.
+Administrative processes and efficiency has significantly improved with the integration of ICT in every facet of operations.
+Cost containment strategies have narrowed down to more critical issues whilst quality assurance has been implemented and strengthened to oversee security and services in air traffic regulations.
+Key performance indicators and quick span of control have categorized the workings of the regulators now.
+For instance, new approach and strategies to monitor the gamut of schedules, support services are now timelier because of the merger of different two-core organizational departments.
+In a nutshell, change has been trans-cended to all departments allowing for decentralizing of some functions.
 Generally, the decoupling has allowed private sector participation in the airports subsector.
-Private 671 sector participation in airports, through owner-ship, management, or new investment programs, can take many 672 forms, including outright sale of shares or assets, concessions, and long-term leases.
-The goal is to improve 673 efficiency, increase fiscal revenue by selling profitable concessions and improve infrastructure through privately 674 financed investments.
-675
+Private sector participation in airports, through owner-ship, management, or new investment programs, can take many forms, including outright sale of shares or assets, concessions, and long-term leases.
+The goal is to improve efficiency, increase fiscal revenue by selling profitable concessions and improve infrastructure through privately financed investments.

 The impact of the decoupling on human resource function is mixed.
-The separation has affected organizational 676 strategic human resource activities such as efficiency, career advancement opportunities and improvement in 677 grievance procedures.
-GACL employee enjoyment of incentives was abrogated and wages has not seen upward 678 adjustment after decoupling.
-Although the reform brought about vacancies in some managerial positions, 679 succession plans and human resource development planning have been an individual concern.
-Similar to expressed 680 views of key informants, employees the workings of the regulators now.
-For instance, new approach and strategies 681 to monitor the gamut of schedules, support services are now timelier because of report that government influence 682 in operations of the commercial wing entity leaves much to be desired.
-As such, the challenges been faced by 683 GACL and inability to exercise discretionary powers has remained limited and indirectly affects them.
-One key 684 task of organization is to provide explanations, rationalization and legiti-zation ??Pfeffer, 1981).
-Its aim is to 685 ensure protection of negative events such as employee agitation; extinguish disaffections and ensure compliance 686 from all stakeholders.
-Findings however showed that employees did not have full knowledge about the decoupling 687 process and therefore resorted to different ways of uncovering the objectives of the exercise.
-By far, management's 688 inability to perform this cognitive role may foment employee agitations.
-They may also serve as predictors to 689 internal blame game and unfriendly rapport between management and union relations when misinterpreted.
-690 Decoupling brings about a paradigm shift in the nature of operations and strategic focus and would require 691 different approaches to conveying the institutional requirements to its stakeholders.
-692
+The separation has affected organizational strategic human resource activities such as efficiency, career advancement opportunities and improvement in grievance procedures.
+GACL employee enjoyment of incentives was abrogated and wages has not seen upward adjustment after decoupling.
+Although the reform brought about vacancies in some managerial positions, succession plans and human resource development planning have been an individual concern.
+Similar to expressed views of key informants, employees report that government influence in operations of the commercial wing entity leaves much to be desired.
+As such, the challenges been faced by GACL and inability to exercise discretionary powers has remained limited and indirectly affects them.
+One key task of organization is to provide explanations, rationalization and legitimizations for the activities undertaken in the organization (Pfeffer, 1981).
+Its aim is to ensure protection of negative events such as employee agitation; extinguish disaffections and ensure compliance from all stakeholders.
+Findings however showed that employees did not have full knowledge about the decoupling process and therefore resorted to different ways of uncovering the objectives of the exercise.
+By far, management's inability to perform this cognitive role may foment employee agitations.
+They may also serve as predictors to internal blame game and unfriendly rapport between management and union relations when misinterpreted.
+Decoupling brings about a paradigm shift in the nature of operations and strategic focus and would require different approaches to conveying the institutional requirements to its stakeholders.